Union, Maine: Geography

 According to the United States Census Bureau, the town has a total area of 34.49 sqmi, of which 32.15 sqmi is land and 2.34 sqmi is water.
-Union is drained by the Medomak River, Saint George River, Pettengill Stream, Fuller Brook, Hope Brook, Little Medomak Brook and the Back River.
+Union is drained by the Medomak River, St. George River, Pettengill Stream, Fuller Brook, Hope Brook, Little Medomak Brook and the Back River.
 Coggans Hill, elevation 817 ft above sea level, is the highest point in the town.

 Education

 Union is part of the Maine School Administrative District 40.
 Union Elementary School is in the town, with the MSAD headquarters and Rivers Alternative Middle School within the school building's second floor.

 Medomak Valley Middle School and Medomak Valley High School are in nearby Waldoboro.